-Password key A file containing keys derived from MRZ data and used for the file nonce encryption in the PACEv2 protocol
+Password key A file containing keys derived from MRZ data and used for the file nonce encryption in the PACEv2 protocol the TOE at the manufacturing phase.
+Refer to Table 1 for operations which are permitted by successful verification.

 PKI Public Key Infrastructure